unitedastronomer/AppleBCM57XXEthernet/README.md

 |built-in|01|Data|

 * Both of these will load the native AppleBCM5701Ethernet.kext in the system.
-* The only reason we need to reinject the older version of the kext on newer macOS versions is because it was heavily rewritten in Big Sur, and some support was also dropped.
-As you can see, the OCLP had the need to reinject the kext on older Macs that had Broadcom Ethernet.
 * Don't mind the naming of the patch in the sample.plist.
-It is named "Broadcom BCM57785 patch" perhaps because the patch was originally made by someone with a BCM57785, but it should still work with other models supported by the native kext (via spoofing).
+It is named "Broadcom BCM57785 patch" perhaps because the patch was originally made by someone who had a BCM57785, but it should still work with other models supported by the native kext (via spoofing).

 #### Cosmetic
 This is optional.
 You could also apply a **Kernel -> Patch** to show the correct model in System Report, edit accordingly to match your model.